-- whether we can obtain approval from the U.S. Food and Drug Administration, or FDA, and foreign regulatory bodies, to commence our clinical studies and to sell, market and distribute our therapeutics and devices under development; - our ability to successfully initiate and complete clinical trials of our pharmaceutical candidates under development, including our oral and topical Endoxifen (an active metabolite of Tamoxifen) and our intraductal technologies to administer therapeutics, including our study using fulvestrant; - the success, cost and timing of our product and drug development activities and clinical trials, including whether the ongoing clinical study using our intraductal technologies to administer fulvestrant and our study using our oral Endoxifen in the window of opportunity prior to surgery will enroll a sufficient number of subjects or be completed in a timely fashion or at all; - whether we will successfully complete our clinical study of topical Endoxifen to reduce mammographic breast density and whether the study will fail to achieve its objective, including because some participants have discontinued the study prior to completing the full six months of dosing because of skin irritation issues or for other reasons; - our ability to contract with third-party suppliers, manufacturers and service providers, including clinical research organizations, and their ability to perform adequately; - our ability to successfully develop and commercialize new therapeutics currently in development or that we might identify in the future and in the time frames currently expected; - our ability to successfully defend litigation and other similar complaints that may be brought in the future, in a timely manner and within the coverage, scope and limits of our insurance policies; - our ability to establish and maintain intellectual property rights covering our products; - our expectations regarding, and our ability to satisfy, federal, state and foreign regulatory requirements; - the accuracy of our estimates of the size and characteristics of the markets that our products and services may address; - whether the final study results will vary from preliminary study results that we may announce; - our expectations as to future financial performance, expense levels and capital sources; - our ability to attract and retain key personnel; and - our ability to raise capital.
+- whether we can obtain approval from the U.S. Food and Drug Administration, or FDA, and foreign regulatory health bodies, to commence our clinical studies and to sell, market and distribute our therapeutics under development; - our ability to successfully initiate and complete clinical trials of our pharmaceutical candidates under development, including our oral and topical Endoxifen (an active metabolite of Tamoxifen) and our intraductal technologies to administer therapeutics, including our study using fulvestrant; - the success, cost and timing of our product and drug development activities and clinical trials, including whether the ongoing clinical study using our intraductal technologies to administer fulvestrant and our study using our oral Endoxifen in the window of opportunity prior to surgery will enroll a sufficient number of subjects or be completed in a timely fashion or at all; - our ability to contract with third-party suppliers, manufacturers and service providers, including clinical research organizations, and their ability to perform adequately; - our ability to successfully develop and ultimately commercialize new therapeutics currently in development or that we might identify in the future and within the currently anticipated time frames currently; - our ability to successfully defend litigation and other similar complaints that may be brought in the future, in a timely manner and within the coverage, scope and limits of our insurance policies; - our ability to establish and maintain intellectual property rights covering our products and technologies; - our expectations regarding, and our ability to satisfy, federal, state and foreign regulatory requirements; - the accuracy of our estimates of the size and characteristics of the markets that our products may address; - whether the final study results will vary from preliminary study results that we may announce; - our expectations as to future financial performance, expense levels and capital sources; - our ability to attract and retain key personnel; and - our ability to raise capital.